This post may contain affiliate links. Please see my disclosure policy for details.

-It’s straight from the pages of a bohemian romantic fairy tale and you will feel like royalty as you wander around the breath taking Lake Pichola.
+It’s straight from the pages of a bohemian romantic fairy tale and you will feel like royalty as you wander around the breathtaking Lake Pichola.

-It’s often called the Venice of the East due to the 5 gorgeous lakes, romantic atmosphere and pleasant weather.
+It’s often called the Venice of the East due to the 5 gorgeous lakes, romantic atmosphere, and pleasant weather.

-You will fall in love with the mysticism, the floating palaces, the architecture and the life force that runs through this city.
+You will fall in love with the mysticism, the floating palaces, the architecture, and the life force that runs through this city.

 1. Feel the breeze of the majestic Lake Pichola

 There are many lakes in Udaipur but Lake Pichola stands the test of time by being one of the most romantic lakes in the East.

-Although there isn’t a specific route to explore Lake Pichola, the many Ghats which are pick pocketed around provide a great panoramic view of it all.
+Although there isn’t a specific route to explore Lake Pichola, the many Ghats which are pick-pocketed around provide a great panoramic view of it all.

 2. Check into the Taj Lake Palace

 This will cost you a pretty penny but how many times in your life can you say you’ve made residence on a floating palace?!

 Famous for its feature in the James Bond movie Octopussy, it was originally built as a summer palace for the Maharana of Udaipur (Maharaja being a king that was defeated in battle and a Maharana being undefeated).

 When you check in, you’re made to feel like royalty.
-The Taj group cannot be beaten in service and during my stay they outdid themselves as I had quite a few calamities.
+The Taj group cannot be beaten in service and during my stay, they outdid themselves as I had quite a few calamities.

 Check out ‘Checking in: Taj Lake Palace, Udaipur’ for a full review and some funny travel faux pas I made!

 It certainly packs out during peak season and sometimes the narrow corridors to make your way through can get claustrophobic!

 The views of the lake and beyond are spectacular and you can spend at least a few hours here enjoying the grandeur.

 4. Take a boat ride on Lake Pichola

 It’s almost criminal to visit Udaipur and not take a boat ride on Lake Pichola.

 I booked my boat tour through the city palace and rode at sunset.
 You’ll be paying more for a sunset cruise, but it’s totally worth it for the colours the setting sun makes on the city palace and houses on the lake!

 After the sun has set behind the mountains, it creates an awesome purple glow in the sky.
 A beautiful backdrop for the skyline.

 5. Watch the sunset at the Monsoon Palace

 I almost missed the whole thing as I was busy snapping the views from the other side!

 Watch out for the monkeys that play mischief here, they’ll be on the prowl for all things shiny and edible.
 They will also sit on top of your car and refuse to leave!

 6. Grab a cheap Tali at Neelam’s restaurant

-It’s the number one place to eat on Tripadvisor but Neelam still charges next to nothing for her home made Tali.
+It’s the number one place to eat on Tripadvisor but Neelam still charges next to nothing for her homemade Tali.

-It’s a massive meal and it only costs 150 rupees which is perfect for the budget conscious traveller.
+It’s a massive meal and it only costs 150 rupees which is perfect for the budget-conscious traveller.

 Neelam makes all her food herself and the service has a friendly guest house feel to it.

 7. Visit the Jagdish temple

-Remember to take your shoes off and not to bring your camera inside as photography is strictly prohibited.
+Remember to take your shoes off and not bring your camera inside as photography is strictly prohibited.

 8. Let the Bagore Ki Haveli dance show bedazzle you

-This fun and lively cultural show will transport you all over Rajasthan to watch in wonder at the different dancing styles, puppet shows and religious prose along with traditional music.
+This fun and lively cultural show will transport you all over Rajasthan to watch in wonder at the different dancing styles, puppet shows, and religious prose along with traditional music.

 The dancing is the most impressive part and you’ll see the Chari dance with pots of fire placed in their heads!

-I kept thinking, I can hardly sit with my legs crossed for an hour yet without fidgeting and she can carry all those pots, walk on glass and dance?!
+I kept thinking, I can hardly sit with my legs crossed for an hour yet without fidgeting and she can carry all those pots, walk-on glass, and dance?!
 Crazy.

 9. Dine like royalty at Upré

 There are many luxury dining options to choose from by Lake Pichola, but nothing quite beats Upré.

-Food is midrange to high in price but the flavours, quality and service are so worth it!
+Food is midrange to high in price but the flavours, quality, and service are so worth it!

 In high season it is worth making a reservation here to save waiting.
 The service and location make you feel like Maharani with a feast for a queen!

 10. Ride the ropeway to the Karni Mata temple

 Another way to get an aerial view of the city and beyond is to visit the Karni Mata temple via the ropeway.

 It’s a hot ride to the top and there is a typical Indian queue to wait in line and by that I mean there really isn’t one!

-Despite the ride, the views from this side are outstanding and it’s worth sticking around a while getting a birds eye view of the whole city and beyond.
+Despite the ride, the views from this side are outstanding and it’s worth sticking around a while getting a birds-eye view of the whole city and beyond.

 It took around 15-20 minutes in peak season for my number to be called, but there’s a good café nearby to pass the time with a cold drink.

 11. Visit the Ahar Cenotaphs

-This place is a little known secret in Udaipur city centre which is located a few kilometres away from the tourist hub of Lake Pichola.
+This place is a little-known secret in Udaipur city centre which is located a few kilometres away from the tourist hub of Lake Pichola.

 You can visit at sunrise and watch the rays of first morning light slowly cover them in a golden glow.

 Be warned that there is a fee for photos by the security guard who runs a little monopoly on the side.

 12. Take a day trip out of the city

 After that, there are a wealth of day trips you can organise out of the city for a cheap price.

-You can visit the beautiful living fort at Chittorgarh, marvel at the unique carvings in the Ranakpur Jain Temple or climb Khumbarlargh fort; the second largest in the world (the first being the Great Wall of China).
+You can visit the beautiful living fort at Chittorgarh, marvel at the unique carvings in the Ranakpur Jain Temple, or climb Khumbarlargh fort; the second largest in the world (the first being the Great Wall of China).